-816,000: How much the ISS currently weighs in pounds (370,131 kilograms).
-Once completed, the ISS will have a mass that on Earth would weigh almost 925,000 lb.
-(419,600 kg), the equivalent of more than 330 cars.
+925,000: How much the ISS weighs in pounds (419,600 kilograms), the equivalent of more than 320 cars.

-135: How many times you would have to cross North America to travel a distance equal that traveled by the ISS in one day (about the distance to the moon and back).
+135: How many times you would have to cross North America to travel a distance equal to that traveled by the ISS in one day (about the distance to the moon and back).

 90: The number of minutes it takes the ISS to circle the Earth as it travels at 4.8 miles (7.7 km) per second.

 75 to 90: The number of kilowatts of power that is supplied by an acre of solar panels.

 52: The number of computers aboard the ISS to control its systems.